 …since the change in Government the resources for local government have been both cut and restricted.

-Interestingly, the community sport facility was not resource dependent on the City Council financially, yet their relationship, power and network partnership has been threatened, as a result of the fiscal downturn and lower levels of public funding (Nienhüser, 2008; ).
+Interestingly, the community sport facility was not resource dependent on the City Council financially, yet their relationship, power and network partnership has been threatened, as a result of the fiscal downturn and lower levels of public funding (Nienhüser, 2008; Widdop et al., 2018).
 Janet highlighted:

 This is a major threat for us as the City Council are now considering the viability of our facility, as they have been offered a lucrative sum to demolish the site and build housing.

-, the support of the City Council is now threatened, d).
+This facility enacted a strategy to mitigate the risks associated with homogeneity of funding sources by maintaining a breadth of funders (Bielefeld, 1992).
+Whilst the purpose of the partnership with the City Council would allow this interconnected approach to achieve more together, the support of the City Council is now threatened (Borgatti & Halgin, 2011).
+The precarious nature of City Council funding cuts has resulted in challenges to their resources, which were associated with super-austerity (Lowdnes & Gardner, 2016), and in turn decision making and power dynamics.
+This seemingly initial shared purpose and the importance of being ‘connected’ to the City Council, to access their resources and to enact power and influence appears to have disappeared as a result of external environmental factors (i.e., austerity related funding cuts) (Borgatti and Foster, 2003).
+This has challenged the power relationship within the network, and in this regard, the City Council is the more powerful making the community sport facility weak challenging their existence (Bonacich, 1987).
 Beyond this, other community sport facilities managers noted that whilst they did not require funding directly from the local authority, the precarious nature of their partnerships had created unintended negative consequences.
 Dennis, a community sport facility manager noted:

 We are frustrated with the City Council.
-When we kicked off this partnership what was key to our funding [in 2006] was the partnership between our organisation and the City Council.
-We had a strong steering group of representatives which helped strategically move us forward.
-Whether this was a small repair to a 3G pitch, or help to sweep up broken glass from a MUGA [multi-use games area], we had support.
-Now [in 2015] the parks and maintenance team has almost all but disappeared as a result of cuts and outsourcing and there is no clear person to contact [in the City Council] to help us.
+When we kicked off this partnership what was key to our funding [in 2006] was the partnership between our organisation and the City Council. […]Now [in 2015] the parks and maintenance team has almost all but disappeared as a result of cuts and outsourcing and there is no clear person to contact [in the City Council] to help us.

 The dependency of the community sport facilities on the human, and in some regard financial, resources of local government funding is evident.
+Bielefeld (1992) warned of over reliance on one funding source in case of unexpected economic shock.
 In this respect, the political impact of austerity driven policy measures, brought to fruition by local government based on central government cuts, demonstrates local government’s control of critical resources that impact, and may detrimentally affect, the delivery of the community sport facilities (Hillman et al., 2009; MacIntosh et al., 2016).
 One of the national funding managers from a corporate enterprise recognised the national cuts and highlighted the need for local governments to priorities sport, “Yes, of course the national funding cuts have an impact.
 We need to work with local government to make sure they prioritise sport.
 At the minute the success we have is mixed”.
 The apparent loss of clear communication channels appears a direct result of austerity cuts and is a concern highlighted by community managers and regional grant managers.
-Claire, a regional grant manager for the North West of England
+Claire, a regional grant manager for the North West of England highlighted redundancy and or re-deployment in local authorities and how this might impact service and future partnerships.